oshaughnessy/maysl.soccer/_pages/rules.md

 ## Play Time

 All players should play at least half of each half of a game.
-It is acceptable for players in younger age groups who play quarters to sit out a quarter as long as each player plays at least half the total game time.
+It is acceptable for players in younger age groups, who play quarters, to sit out a quarter; each player should participate in at least half of the total game time.

 Games need to start on schedule.
-The home team needs to give the visiting team the game card (see [below](#game-supplies)) at least 20 minutes prior to the start of the game.
+The home team should give the visiting team the game card (see [below](#game-supplies)) at least 20 minutes prior to the start of the game.
 Be ready to check in players at least 15 minutes before game time.
 If games start late,